WanHuiSee/MKEL1123-05-Advanced-Micropocessor-System_Milestone-1/README.md

 - A digitally signed driver which allow successful USB interfaces between the device

 ## 3.0 Procedure
-1. Connect the microprocessor with a personal computer via USB Type-A to Mini-B cable.
+1. The microprocessor was connected with a personal computer via USB Type-A to Mini-B cable.
+2. The STM32CubeIDE and USB Driver (STSW-LINK009) softwares were downloaded and set up.
+3. The STM32CubeIDE software was run.
+4. Unique coding was applied in the STM32CubeIDE software to create a blinky.
+5. The GPIO Output Pin was configured within the CubeMX Tool.
+6. The HAL_GPIO_Write was used to change the pin state and the HAL_Delay() was used to cofigure the GPIO Output Pin.

-### Source Code
+### 3.1 Source Code
  ```
  while (1)
   {